khyong/lookable/vision/README.md

+Description

     file [stair_case, foot_case, final_windows] are developed at windows

+    stair: it is maked for finding stair

+        1. stair_case/source: reference code
+        2. stair_case/basic: about image processing, basic edge detection, sift (not used for final code)
+        3. stair_case/represent Stair: failed algorithm
+        4. stair_case/using contour: automatically edge detect and draw contour box
+        5. stair_case/voting: about voting algorithm, it is used to find stair(final algorithm)
+        6. stair_case/voting_edge_detection.py: code for detecting stairs

+    foot: it is maked for finding foot

+        1. foot_case/source: about image processing
+        2. foot_case/represent: failed algorithm
+        3. foot_case/voting: failed algorithm
+        4. foot_case/segmentation: failed algorithm
+        5. foot_case/tracking: about tracking, it is provided at OpenCV
+        6. foot_case/multi_trackingl.py: code for tracking foot

+    final_windows: it is maked for finding foot and stair

+        1. final_windows/source: about image processing
+        2. final_windows/previous_version: previous version (try to combine algorithms)
+        3. final_windows/final.py: code for detecting stairs and tracking foots

     file [final_rasp] is dveloped at raspberry pi

+    final_rasp: it is maked for raspberry pi environment and added buzzer system

+        1. final_rasp/basic: about controlling buzzer and camera
+        2. final_rasp/finalRasp.py: code for detecting stairs and tracking foots. finally, alter warning by raspberry pi

+used algorithm

+    1. find stair: preprocessing, Canny Edge Detection, voting, k-means
+    2. track foot: tracking
+    3. alert: if shoe is over next stair, alert

 detail Environment

     - Windows 10 x64 bit
     - Raspberry pi 3 b+